gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 As it did so,
 Sindy stumbled backward.
-Her hand fell on a patch of wall directly beneath one of the darkened lighting panels.
+Her paw fell on a patch of wall directly beneath one of the darkened lighting panels.
 Something *clicked*.
 Above their heads and all along the corridor, the lights flickered and came to life.